CAMPAIGNS

 What's going on?

 Harpeth Conservancy is working with communities and partners across the state to secure statewide protections for wetlands and improve the regulatory/permitting process.
-Right now, our team is gearing up for the 2025 session of the Tennessee State Legislature, which begins in January 2025.
+Right now, we’re reviewing bills and following the 2025 session of the Tennessee State Legislature.

 Interested in learning more?
-Join us on January 7 for our “Legislative Session 101 Webinar” or email Marie at mariecampbell@harpethriver.org.
+Email Marie at mariecampbell@harpethriver.org.

 Keep reading for a timeline of what’s going on with Tennessee’s wetlands!